TikhonJelvis/RL-book/chapter2/chapter2.md

 }
 ```

 This computation works if the state space is not too large (matrix to be inverted has size equal to state space size).
 When the state space is large, this direct matrix-inversion method doesn't work and we have to resort to numerical methods to solve the recursive Bellman equation.
 This is the topic of Dynamic Programming and Reinforcement Learning algorithms that we shall learn in this book.

+Before we end this chapter, we'd like to highlight the two highly important concepts we learnt in this chapter:

+* Markov Property: A concept that enables us to reason effectively and compute efficiently in practical systems involving sequential uncertainty
+* Bellman Equation: A mathematical insight that enables us to express the Value Function recursively - this equation (and its Optimality version covered in the next chapter) is in fact the core idea within all Dynamic Programming and Reinforcement Learning algorithms.